OpenPublicMedia/npr-cds-wordpress/readme.txt

 == Changelog ==
+= V1.0.1 =
+* Fixing a bunch of warnings in `classes/NPR_CDS_WP.php`
+* Changing the behavior the `Get Multi` setting `Run the queries on saving changes` so that it runs once and then turns off.
+That way, it doesn't run every time you save changes on the page.
+* Fixed issue where updates to bulk actions dropdowns were being duplicated

 = V1.0 =
 * Overhaul to enable pulling from NPR's Content Distribution Service, which is the next generation of the Story API.
 * Previous version notes can be found in the [NPR Story API plugin repository](https://github.com/OpenPublicMedia/nprapi-wordpress)